umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/property-expansion-and-limiting.md

 ﻿---
-description: Using property expansion and limiting to shape the Delivery API output.
+description: Using property expansion and limiting to shape the Delivery API output
 ---

 # Property expansion and limiting